EmilieNilsson1/mlops_project/reports/README.md

 > Answer:

 The total coverage is 92% with the missing coverage being lines that are basically non-testable.
 Even if we had a 100% coverage we would not trust the code to be error free because we test some specific things and it is almost impossible to make unittests that ensures that all possible errors are covered.

+Fx. we haven't done any test on different file types as we would not expect this.
+If we wanted to fully secure the code we would have to create so many test that the pytest run would be inefficient.
+We have here decided to only do relevant test on the code that would ensure it could run effeciently in our given case.
+Instead we have in the code itself checks to ensure the user are not able to create any mistakes.

 ### Question 9